tusharf5/tusharsharma.dev/content/posts/2022-03-03/index.md

 ---
-uid: "golang-packages-modules-part-one"
+uid: 'golang-packages-modules-part-one'
-title: "Golang Modules And Packages"
+title: 'Golang Modules And Packages'
-category: "Golang"
+category: 'Golang'
 draft: false
 tags:
   - golang
   - go
   - golang packages
   - golang modules
-excerpt: "A quick introduction to using modules and packages in golang."
+excerpt: 'A quick introduction to using modules and packages in golang.'
 ---

 I am learning Golang for the past few months whenever I get some free time.
 The excitement of exploring a whole new world of